AngeloCastilloPJ/Creaci-n-QR---Python/README.md

 img.save("wlinkdn_angelocp.png")

-//Creación de QR con color de fondo y QR diferentes:
+/Creation of QR with background color and different QR:

 import qrcode
 from PIL import Image